kaloyan-marinov/journal-keeper/README.md

       Empty set (0.00 sec)
       ```

+4. set up the frontend

+   - install the Node.js dependencies:
+      ```
+      frontend $ npm install
+      ```

+   - ensure that running the tests results in a PASS by issuing the following:
+      ```
+      frontend $ npm test -- --coverage
+      ```

+      which will create a `coverage` subfolder with a report of test coverage; to view that report, open `coverage/lcov-report/index.html` in your web browser

+      (to run the tests in watch mode, issue any one of the following: `frontend $ npm test -- --coverage --watchAll`; each re-run of which will update the contents of the `coverage` subfolder)

+5. start serving the backend application and the frontend application

    - launch a terminal instance and, in it, start a process responsible for serving the backend application instance; the ways of starting such a process can be broken down into the following categories:

       (a) without re-starting the project when changes are made